Rohit-kumar567/Login-Registration-Project-/README.md

 # Login & Registration System (Frontend)

 This project is a **basic Login and Registration system frontend** built using **HTML, CSS, and JavaScript**.
-It focuses on form structure, client-side validation, and clean UI design.
+The project structure is adjusted to support **GitHub Pages hosting**.

-> 🚀 **Backend integration using C++ is planned and will be added soon.**
+> 🚀 **C++ backend integration is planned and will be added in upcoming updates.**

 ---

 ## 📁 Project Structure

 ```
-public/
+/
-│── index.html      # Registration page
+│── index.html        # Entry point (required for GitHub Pages)
+│
+└── public/
     │── login.html    # Login page
-│── style.css       # Styling for both pages
+    │── style.css     # Styling for all pages
     │── script.js     # Client-side validation logic
 ```

+### 📌 Why `index.html` is outside `public/`?

+GitHub Pages requires the main `index.html` file to be at the **root level** of the repository to serve the site correctly.

 ---